jhvanderschee/hugobricks/content/en/bricks/webshop.md

 ---
-title: Webshop Product
+title: Webshop
 ---

-# Amazing Product
+# Webshop

-Enjoy this top-quality product, designed to elevate your experience.
-Available for a limited time only!
-This product is crafted to perfection.
+All products are crafted to perfection.
+Limited stock available.

-**Price: $36.9**

-{{< button "Buy Now" "/checkout" >}}